moorepants/dissertation/systemidentification.rst

 We performed the final set of experiments around August and September of 2011 to get a large sample of data for the final analyses.
-The NSF grant was to end at the end of September and I still had to figure out how to analsize all of the data, not to mention write up a ton of work for my dissertation.
+The NSF grant was to end at the end of September and I still had to figure out how to analyze all of the data, not to mention write up a ton of work for my dissertation.
 We ended up extending the NSF grant another year (as seems to be typical with these things).
 I look back to our original proposal and in hindsight the scope was